caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 - To generate, organize, and consolidate information related to a product, process, complex issue, or problem

-Imagine that your team just completed 20 user interviews.
-During the interviews, you received a lot of feedback and user research data.
-The question now is, *How do you make sense of all that data?*

-- The first step in making sense of the chaos of a ton of data is to organize it.
-That's where affinity diagrams come in.

-- An **affinity diagram** is a tool for gathering large amounts of data and organizing them into groupings based on their natural relationships.

-- To have affinity means "to like" or "to have a natural preference."

-- **Why?** Affinity diagrams enable us to analyze and make sense of user research.

-- **When** Affinity diagrams should be used during the define phase when you're ready to synthesize multiple types of data—such as user interviews.

-- To reinforce learning, ask, **"Can someone remind us what the define phase is?"**

-> :gem: **Designer Insight:** Share the define phase's dos and don'ts that you've learned while working in the design field.

-**Affinity diagrams' benefits:**

-- Create a process for analyzing research data.

-- Reduce group bias—combining observations can weed out biases.

-- Build consensus—combining ideas makes patterns visible and reveals how the group thinks.

-- Make the team democratic—give teammates an equal voice.

-- Bring themes and patterns to the surface—help with identifying user themes, patterns, and insights that inform the design direction.

 ## SLIDE 14
 Review